Prenatal Care

 Prenatal Screenings

-• Gestational Diabetes Mellitus Screening between 24-28 weeks and for those at high risk of gestational diabetes
+• Gestational diabetes mellitus screening between 24 and 28 weeks and for those at high risk of gestational diabetes

 Ultrasounds